 Pre-designed templates on the internet helps the developer to go ease with the design part of the application.
 All one needs to do is purchase or download the design template, perform some modifications as per the requirement of the use, and then continue with the application’s actual logic.

-Unfortunately, the React native developers cannot enjoy this ease of designing the applications as the presence of the abstraction layer makes it compulsory for the developers to build their customized designs, using the platform-dependent languages.
+Unfortunately, if you hire react native developer they cannot enjoy this ease of designing the applications as the presence of the abstraction layer makes it compulsory for the developers to build their customized designs, using the platform-dependent languages.

 Hence, this becomes a React Native Issues of working with a hybrid mobile application development framework.